dhruvdhody/IETF-DeepDive/README.md

 ### Guidance and Tips

-When reviewing the draft, focus on identifying common mistakes and inconsistencies that need to be addressed.
+When you look over the draft, focus on identifying common mistakes and inconsistencies that need to be addressed.
 Is the draft consistent with the way IETF works?

 ### Deliverable